osg-htc/technology/docs/software/koji-workflow.md

 Building OSG packages in Koji requires these privileges:

 - access to the OSG Software Packaging repository at https://github.com/osg-htc/software-packaging
-- access to a login node at CHTC such as `osgsw-ap.chtc.wisc.edu`
+- access to `osgsw-ap.chtc.wisc.edu` for uploading to the upstream sources directory
-- access to the Koji service via Kerberos credential
+- access to the Koji service via a Kerberos credential

 If you are not already registered as an OSG Contact, follow the registration instructions at this page:
 <https://osg-htc.org/docs/common/contact-registration/>